-Certified Diabetes Educators (CDEs) are health professionals who work one-on-one with patients to help identify their personal barriers and teach strategies for overcoming them.
-CDEs educate, support, and advocate for people affected by diabetes, as well as promote self management to achieve individualized behavior and treatment goals.
+Certified Diabetes Care and Education Specialists (CDCESs) are health professionals who work one-on-one with patients to help identify their personal barriers and teach strategies for overcoming them.
+CDCESs educate, support, and advocate for people affected by diabetes, as well as promote self management to achieve individualized behavior and treatment goals.

-CDEs can help people living with diabetes in many ways.
-Successful self-management involves a broad range of topics, and it is the CDE’s goal to identify the key areas for improvement facing each individual.
-CDEs can help individuals focus on:
+CDCESs can help people living with diabetes in many ways.
+Successful self-management involves a broad range of topics, and it is the CDCES goal to identify the key areas for improvement facing each individual.
+CDCESs can help individuals focus on:

 With a personalized approach, people living with diabetes can become empowered to improve their lives and achieve measurably improved health outcomes.

 At Cecelia Health, our personalized, technology-enabled, scalable approach has been proven to increase medication adherence in diabetes patients.
-Cecelia Health collaborates with health plans and pharmaceutical/medical device companies to improve the health outcomes of diabetes populations.
+Cecelia Health collaborates with health plans and pharmaceutical and medical device companies to improve the health outcomes of diabetes populations.

-We combine the clinical coaching of an expert CDE clinician and proprietary technology to deliver a personalized coaching program to improve self-management and drive behavior change.
+We combine the clinical coaching of an expert CDCES clinician and proprietary technology to deliver a personalized coaching program to improve self-management and drive behavior change.